aws/aws-northstar/docs/AboutNorthStar.md

 ## Tenets and key concepts

 #### 1. Convention over configuration.
-Eliminate the need for configuration, simplifying the developer experience, decreasing the the from design to implementation.
+Eliminate the need for configuration, simplifying the developer experience, decreasing the time from design to implementation.

 #### 2. Be opinionated as it accelerates development
 NorthStar is a design system.
 It is prescriptive and should always care of the undifferentiated heavy lifting of CSS, layout and stlying.